-The Continuous RNG Test is executed on all RNG generated data, examining the first 160 bits of each requested random generation for repetition.
+The Continuous RNG Test is executed on all data generated by the NIST SP 800-90A DRBG, examining the first 160 bits of each requested random generation for repetition.
 This ensures that the RNG is not stuck at any constant value.

-Also, upon each generation of a RSA, DSA, or ECDSA key pair, the generated key pair is tested of their correctness by generating a signature and verifying the signature on a given message as a Pair-wise Consistency Test.
+Also, upon each generation of a RSA, DSA or ECDSA key pair, the generated key pair is tested of their correctness by generating a signature and verifying the signature on a given message as a Pairwise Consistency Test.